24 Best Malaga Instagram Spots By a Local

 If you’re looking for charming streets to photograph, Pasaje Chinitas must be on your list of instagrammable spots in Malaga.

-Pasaje Chinitas, also known as El Pasaje de Álvarez, is on the end right side of Larios Street, next to La Canasta bakery.
+Pasaje Chinitas, also known as El Pasaje de Álvarez, is at the far right end of Larios Street, next to La Canasta bakery.

-It’s a narrow street that leads to a square and other small alleyways.
+It’s a narrow street that leads to a main square with bars and other alleyways.
 Despite how small this place is, it was a very popular meeting point among artists.

 The street entrance is the shot everyone gets, but you can also take photos in the square.